DianeDuroux/workshopMunich/README.md

 ## Part 2 - Genomics, in R

+**Goal**: Create a genomic example for the students with the standard steps of a GWAS analysis.

 To run on rstudio cloud for example (https://rstudio.cloud)

 On public human GWAS data: